Career Guides

 Average Nurse Salaries by Qualification and Experience

-Your nursing qualification and experience level are the primary factors determining your salary.
-Here's what you can expect:
+Your nursing qualification and CONHESS grade level are the primary factors determining your salary.
+Here's what you can realistically expect:

 Auxiliary Nurses

-Career path: Many auxiliary nurses pursue RN training to increase earning potential by 50-100%.
+Career path: Many auxiliary nurses pursue RN training to move from CONHESS 4-5 to CONHESS 6-7, increasing their salary by 40-60%.

 Registered Nurses (RN)